shuozhixu/PFDD/README.md

 which used features (i), (iv), (vii), and (viii).

 To sum up, it is always a good idea to use features (i) and (viii) in any PFDD work.
 Feature (iii) is highly recommended unless in the case of intensive high-throughput computing.
-Whether other features are used depends on the specific slip systems and material systems.
+Whether other features are used depends on the specific slip systems, material systems, and/or loading conditions.